vinaya-ravi/LiverTumor-Segmentation/README.md

 # Residual U-Net-Based Liver Tumor Segmentation in CT Imaging

-This repository presents a comparative study and implementation of two deep learning architectures—**U-Net** and **Residual U-Net (ResU-Net)**—for liver tumor segmentation in CT images.
+This repository presents a comparative study and implementation of two deep learning architectures **U-Net** and **Residual U-Net (ResU-Net)** for liver tumor segmentation in CT images.

 ---

 ## Overview

 - **Purpose:**
-  To evaluate and compare the effectiveness of U-Net and ResU-Net models in segmenting liver tumors from CT scans, aiming to improve accuracy and reliability for medical diagnostics and treatment planning.
+  To evaluate and compare the effectiveness of U-Net and ResU-Net models in segmenting liver tumors from CT scans aiming to improve accuracy and reliability for medical diagnostics and treatment planning.

 - **Key Features:**
-  - Utilizes a curated subset of the LiTS (Liver Tumor Segmentation) dataset.
+  - Utilizes a curated subset of the LiTS dataset.
   - Implements robust preprocessing and augmentation techniques.
   - Provides both quantitative and qualitative evaluation of segmentation results.
   - Includes visualization tools for side-by-side result comparison.